Introduction

 But if your product functions differently in different countries or regions, you will want to create location-specific manuals.

-9. Enhance findability
+9. Enhance Findability

 The best way to empower customers to use your manual is to help them find the information they need.